The Carpenters: The Richard Carpenter Trio and Spectrum

-By 1965, Karen had been practicing the drums for a year, and Richard was refining his piano techniques under Pooler's tuition.
+By 1965, Karen had been practicing the drums for a year, and Richard was refining his piano techniques under Pooler's instruction.
 Late that year, Richard teamed up with Jacobs, who played tuba and stand-up bass.
 With Karen drumming, the three formed the jazz-oriented Richard Carpenter Trio.
-Richard led the band and wrote all the arrangements, and they began to rehearse daily.
+Richard led the group and wrote all the arrangements, and they began to rehearse daily.
 He bought a tape recorder, and began to make recordings of the group.
 Originally, neither Karen nor Richard sang; Richard's friend Dan Friberg occasionally filled in on trumpet, along with guest vocalist Margaret Shanor.

 Karen subsequently became more confident in singing, and began to take lessons with Frank Pooler.
 He taught her a mixture of classical and pop singing, but realized she most enjoyed performing Richard's new material.
 Pooler later said, "Karen was a born pop singer".
 In early 1966, Karen tagged along at a late-night session in the garage studio of Los Angeles bassist Joe Osborn, and joined future Carpenters collaborator and lyricist John Bettis at a demo session where Richard was to accompany Friberg.
 Asked to sing, she performed for Osborn, who was immediately impressed with her vocal abilities.
 He signed Karen to his label, Magic Lamp Records, and Richard to his publishing arm, Lightup Music.
 The label put out a single featuring two of Richard's compositions, "Looking for Love" and "I'll Be Yours".
 As well as Karen's vocals, the track was backed by the Richard Carpenter Trio.
 The single was not a commercial success due to a lack of promotion, and the label folded the next year.

 In mid-1966, the Richard Carpenter Trio entered the Hollywood Bowl annual Battle of the Bands competition.
 They played an instrumental version of "The Girl from Ipanema" and their own piece, "Iced Tea".
 They won the competition on June 24 and were signed by RCA Records.
 They recorded songs such as the Beatles' "Every Little Thing" and Frank Sinatra's "Strangers in the Night".
 A committee reviewed their recordings and chose not to produce them, so the trio were released from RCA.